 On December 10, 2015, we entered into the Loan Agreement and Engagement with Knight Therapeutics (Barbados) Inc., as amended by the First Amendment to the Initial Agreement dated as of July 15, 2016, as amended by the Second Amendment to the Initial Agreement dated as of August 21, 2017, as amended by the Third Amendment to the Initial Agreement dated as of December 12, 2017, as amended by the Fourth Amendment to the Initial Agreement dated as of April 21, 2018, as amended by the Fifth Amendment to the Initial Agreement dated as of September 11, 2018, as amended by the Sixth Amendment to the Initial Agreement dated as of January 29, 2019, as amended by the Seventh Amendment to the Initial Agreement dated as of December 27, 2019, and as amended by the Eighth Amendment to the Initial Agreement dated as of January 26, 2021, in which we originally borrowed \$500,000 at a per annum interest rate of 15% (the "Knight Loan").
 As of September 30, 2022, the current outstanding balance of the Knight Loan is \$18,866,523.
-A portion of the outstanding balance owed will be converted into shares of common stock immediately prior to the initial public offering.
+Pursuant to the Knight Debt Conversion Agreement, a portion of the outstanding balance owed will be converted into shares of common stock immediately prior to the initial public offering at a per share price of \$ and the remainder will be converted into a convertible promissory note, and the portion of the accrued interest will be converted into shares of Series A Preferred Stock immediately prior to the initial public offering.